 Instructor Contact Info: Peter J. Haas, 204 CMPSCI building.

-Office Hours (Tentative): Mon 4:30-5:30, Wed 10-11, and Thurs 1-2.
+Office Hours: Mon 4:30-5:30, Wed 10:00-11:00, and by appointment.

 The textbook for the course is Discrete Mathematics: Mathematical Reasoning and Proof with Puzzles, Patterns, and Games by Douglas E. Ensley and J Winston Crawley.
 The UMass Amazon virtual bookstore has been informed about the book.
-It's pretty expensive, but there are cheaper options of renting it or buying it used, e.g., on Amazon.
+It's pretty expensive, but there are cheaper options of renting it or buying it used, e.g., on eCampus.
 Do not buy the paperback "solutions manual" in place of the hardcover textbook.
 We'll work through most of the book, with specific sections as specified on the syllabus.

-Last modified 25 March 2019
+Last modified 7 September 2019